christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 5. **Clarity in Protocol** — Make hands-on instructions unmistakably clear while maintaining liminal vocabulary.

-6. **Practitioner Log as Primary Infrastructure** — The Conversational Log Protocol is central.
+6. **Practitioner Log as Primary Infrastructure** — The Structured Dialogue Protocol is central.
 All discovery is externalized, structured, and available for future iteration through documented dialogue.

-7. **Conversational Log Protocol Operationalization** — Documentation occurs through structured dialogue between practitioner and System Interface.
+7. **Structured Dialogue Protocol Operationalization** — Documentation occurs through structured dialogue between practitioner and System Interface.
 Every exchange captures the Seven Elements in conversational form.

 8. **Adaptive Agency** — Practitioners decide what matters, adapt protocols to their territory, instruct the System to document boundary breaks as learning.